nLamprok/dotfiles/README.md

 # after that, just open tmux and hit Prefix + I to install plugins
 ```

-Open nvim (it should install VimPlug and do a PlugInstall on first run).

-For Rectangle, import the `config/rectangle/RectangleConfig.json` through the app's preferences.
+Open nvim (uses LazyVim under the hood, everything should be installed automatically).

 ## Fonts